Skip to main content

 The tours he took with his first family sometimes turned into major endurance tests.
 His daughter Margarete recalled from her youth: “Father was a passionate mountain climber and took my mother on long tours in the mountains when we were small. […] When I was ten and my brother seven years old, we were allowed to accompany them for the first time into the mountains, which was a major event.
 Our first tour up high was on the Eastern Karwendelspitze.
 We spent the night on the alpine pasture and got to sleep in the hay.
 The next morning, at the crack of dawn, we continued uphill to the summit of the Karwendelspitze […] My sister and I had to traverse a ridge.
 Our guide carried my brother, as we did not feel it was something he could yet manage.
 My father demanded huge hiking feats from his children […] on these tours. […] That particular one to the Eastern Karwendelspitze lasted a whole 13 hours.
 My father himself was an extraordinarily resilient hiker, who sometimes drove his companions nearly to despair from not wanting to blurt ’I really cannot go on.“

 Robert Bosch also spent a lot of time in the mountains and nature with the children from his second family, Eva and Robert the younger.
-However, with age he had clearly become less demanding in the endurance he expected from them, or perhaps this was down to his own advanced years.
+However, he was now prepared to make concessions in terms of fitness.
 For now they were often accompanied into the mountains by a horse, which carried either their luggage or the children themselves, as the cover photo shows.

 In memoriam